BluHunt/Result-Analysis-Application/README.md

 - [Charts library](https://github.com/PhilJay/MPAndroidChart) - Used for creating graphical charts in the app.
 - [Material Design Icons](https://materialdesignicons.com/) - Used for icons in the app.

+# Sorry if i miss any acknowledgements and let me know

 ## Contact

 For any questions or suggestions, feel free to contact the project owner at resultanalysisapp@gmail.com.